- Windows 10

 BitLocker Recovery Password Viewer.
 The BitLocker Recovery Password Viewer enables you to locate and view BitLocker Drive Encryption recovery passwords that have been backed up to Active Directory Domain Services (AD DS).
 You can use this tool to help recover data that is stored on a drive that has been encrypted by using BitLocker.
 The BitLocker Recovery Password Viewer tool is an extension for the Active Directory Users and Computers Microsoft Management Console (MMC) snap-in.
 By using this tool, you can examine a computer object's Properties dialog box to view the corresponding BitLocker recovery passwords.
 Additionally, you can right-click a domain container and then search for a BitLocker recovery password across all the domains in the Active Directory forest.
 To view recovery passwords, you must be a domain administrator, or you must have been delegated permissions by a domain administrator.

 BitLocker Drive Encryption Tools.
 BitLocker Drive Encryption Tools include the command-line tools, manage-bde and repair-bde, and the BitLocker cmdlets for Windows PowerShell.
 Both manage-bde and the BitLocker cmdlets can be used to perform any task that can be accomplished through the BitLocker control panel, and they are appropriate to use for automated deployments and other scripting scenarios.
 Repair-bde is provided for disaster recovery scenarios in which a BitLocker protected drive cannot be unlocked normally or by using the recovery console.

-To find out what's new in BitLocker for Windows 10, such as support for the XTS-AES encryption algorithm, see the BitLocker section in "What's new in Windows 10, versions 1507 and 1511."
+To find out what's new in BitLocker for Windows 10, such as support for the XTS-AES encryption algorithm, see the BitLocker section in "What's new in Windows 10."